8 Tips on How to Express Yourself in a Journal

-A walk outside, or simply lying in the grass and looking at the clouds and then writing about the experience can be a gentle method to bring you back to connection with your senses.
+A walk outside, or simply lying the grass and looking at the clouds and then writing about the experience can be a gentle method to bring you back connection with your senses.

 Tip #8 Capture Your Successes

-This is a fantastic tool for those who have been beaten with the victim stick and feel stuck in their stuff.
-This tool is great if you’ve been focussed too heavily on poor me or nothing ever works out for me.
+This is a fantastic tool for those who beat themselves with the victim stick and feel stuck in their stuff.
+This tool is great if you’ve focused too heavily on poor me or nothing ever works out for me.
 We have all experienced this at one stage or another.

-To kick start this style of journaling, begin by writing down anything that could be construed as a win.
+To kick start this style of journaling, begin by writing anything that could be construed as a win.
 For some, this may begin with simply getting out of bed and showering.
-For others, it could be consuming less sugar in a day, smoking or drinking less.
+For others, it could include consume less sugar in a day, smoking or drinking less.

 The more you focus on your success, the more you will seek the positive aspects of your life.
 As you pay attention, your list will grow and inspire you.